Meaning:

 Similar Examples:

-- I bought my son an action figure of a character from his favorite TV show.
-He was over the moon with excitement when he saw it.
+• I bought my son a remote controlled car and he was over the moon with excitement when he saw it.

-- I haven’t eaten all day, so once I grab a bite to eat I’ll as happy as a clam.
+• I haven’t eaten all day, so once I grab a bite to eat I’ll be as happy as a clam.